Upward-Spiral-Science/uhhh/draft/questions.md

 1. What kind of diversity in synapse density distribution arises within normal patient populations?
 2. Is there some correlation between synapse density distribution and certain diseased states?
+3. Do high-density regions cluster?

 **Predictive**

 1. Can certain synapse density distributions predict certain disease states?
+2. What distribution or graph features are most predictive of disease state?

 **Causal**

+1.

 **Mechanistic**

+1. Why might certain synaptic density patterns arise?
+2. What causes discrepencies in syanptic density between health and diseased populations, if any?